 Yours is a love for that ages...not just a week.

 Cut flowers come and go, but plants, given now, will literally grow with your relationship.
 At the end of the day, what plants really are, is a promise.
-A promise that if you care for them, they’ll reward you with a sublime beauty that gets better and better year after year.
+A promise that if you care for them, they'll reward you with sublime beauty that gets better year after year.
 (Love is like that too!)
 A well-nurtured living plant can remind you of and reflect the way you also nurture your relationship with your partner.

 Your Nature Is To Nurture

 Giving a bouquet of cut flowers may seem like a nurturing, generous, romantic act.
 However, the truth is that giving a life plant is infinitely more nurturing (and dare we say, romantic).
 Humans need nature, and so nature needs humans to be aware of the environmental impacts of consumer choices.
 While you can buy local cut flowers, nothing is more beneficial to balancing the planet than installing a flowering plant.
 This helps to clean the air and can provide food and habitat for pollinators.

 Dialed In Is Sexy